PhilipMay/mltb/README.md

 # Machine Learning Tool Box
 This is the machine learning tool box.
 A collection of userful machine learning tools intended for reuse and extension.
 The toolbox contains the following modules:
-* keras - Keras callbacks for metrics and various Keras tools
+* keras - Keras callback for various metrics and various other Keras tools
 * lightgbm - metric tool functions for LightGBM
 * metrics - several metric implementations
 * plot - plot and visualisation tools
-* tools - various statistical tools
+* tools - various (i.a. statistical) tools

 ## Module: lightgbm
 This module implements metric functions that are not included in LightGBM.